 School-specific CMPs align with the division plan but provide greater functional details on how a specific school will achieve the various strategies outlined in the school division plan.
 Safety committees or teams, led by a school administrator, are tasked with overseeing safety for the school, monitoring and implementing the school CMP, and providing regular feedback to the Division Emergency Manager on issues facing the school.

-The following is a list of school staff that make up the Click or tap here to enter text. safety team:
+The following is a list of school staff that make up the [School] safety team:

 Name School Position Safety Team/ICS Position Contact Number

 Hazard Analysis and Risk Assessment